eziukwuinnocent/Customer_Churn_Rate_Analysis/README.md

 5. Enhance overall customer satisfaction and loyalty.

 By providing a clear and insightful view of customer churn, this dashboard serves as a vital tool for TechX to strengthen customer relationships and drive sustainable growth.

+Please find attached the Power BI file for [TechX_churn_rate_analysis].
+You can use it to drill down and explore the data further for a comprehensive understanding.